 Live music, funky decor, and endless southern charm

 Here’s a definite case of size not mattering.
 This cozy -- and carefully curated -- spot packs in the people thanks to its global street food, specialty libations, funky decor, vintage photo booth, and selection of soul music.
 And don’t worry if it gets too crowded -- you can just spill out onto the sidewalk with everyone else.
 Chances are the bartender will call you darlin’, remember your exact drink order, and make it so good you'll be back within the week.

 Downtown’s neighborhood bar where everybody knows your name

 Bardog is Downtown’s requisite neighborhood bar, and at 6pm you'll find it packed with friendly locals and amazing bartenders (who'll always shake your hand upon meeting you).
 The drinks are great, and the kitchen cranks out everyone’s favorite sliders until 2am.
 It’s also one of the last places where you can still smoke inside.

 The Bari bar is still a bit of a secret, at least to the horde of East Memphians who have taken over Overton Square proper (shh!).
-It’s a wonderful little spot to start or end the evening -- and it isn’t unheard of to see a few folks hovering outside the door at 4:55pm so they can be sure and get a highly sought after seat at the bar.
+It’s a wonderful little spot to start or end the evening -- and it isn’t unheard of to see a few folks hovering outside the door at 4:55pm so they can be sure and get a highly sought-after seat at the bar.
 The bartenders are experienced, helpful, and creative.
 They love making recommendations, and we love letting them.
 The wine list is expansive and they pour Peroni on draft.
-The full menu is available at the bar, and you’d be crazy not to at least snack on a cheese plate or the frutti di mare.
+The full menu is available at the bar, and you’d be crazy not to at least snack on a cheese plate.